aschollwoeck/aschollwoeck.github.io/hugo/content/posts/2022-09-24-typesafe-sql-part-1.md

 Full ORMs come with an optionated approach you have to follow and are limited to but usually are enough for most of the CRUD apps out there.
 But they can not provide the same functionality as raw SQL.
 In case you need more complex queries you usally resort to hand written SQL.
 In .NET world the most common full ORM is Entity Framework.

-They include
+It includes
  - Connection handling & database driver
  - Object mapping
  - Types safe querying and executions